mgrebenets/mgrebenets.github.io/_posts/2019-02-04-swift-refactoring---implementation-p1.md

 For our implementation we have used `bool walk(Stmt *S)`.

-The method also offers customization points:
+The type also offers customization points:

 {% gist e3a136f327eeb99fff8c8ac157978216 %}